 According to the National Survey on Drug Use and Health (NSDUH), 45% of Americans struggle with co-occurring disorders.
 Individuals with mental health disorders are 50% more likely to suffer from a substance use disorder than the general public.
 Many individuals turn to drugs and alcohol to cope with mental health disorders, but this inevitably worsens symptoms.
 In some cases, mental health disorders and addiction can co-occur.

 Addiction and the co-occurring disorder need to be treated in tandem to successfully reach sobriety.
 If not, the outcome may not be a positive one.
 When treated for only addiction, those with a co-occurring disorder are likely to drop out of drug treatment centers early or experience a relapse.

 Most alcohol and drug rehab programs that specifically treat co-occurring disorders understand that an intensive, highly personal approach is needed.
-Co-occurring treatment centers tailor each treatment plan to the client’s diagnosis, medical history, emotional condition and psychological needs.
+Co-occurring treatment centers tailor each treatment plan to the client’s diagnosis, medical history, emotional condition, and psychological needs.

-In order to treat both conditions successfully, Daylight Recovery Services offers personalized, integrated treatment services.
+To treat both conditions successfully, Daylight Recovery Services offers personalized, integrated treatment services at our drug treatment center in Riverside County.
 We begin with a complete neuropsychological evaluation.
 This will help us determine the client’s unique needs and potential barriers to recovery.

 We can then develop a customized program, which may include the following:

 At Daylight Recovery Services, we know that recovery is a lifelong process of growth and self-discovery.
 And for those with co-occurring disorders, ongoing therapeutic support may be needed.
 Daylight Recovery is here to help if you or someone you love is ready to start down the right path to sobriety.
 Have a question, or need more information?
 Contact Daylight Recovery Services today.